-We’ve seen a ton of value from using this automation here at Workato.
-Jessalyn Klein, our Head of People and Culture, shares why:
+We’ve seen a ton of value from using this automation at Workato:

 Based on a study by Glassdoor, the average number of people who apply to a corporate job is 250.
 This makes the process of combing through resumes and identifying the best candidates incredibly daunting.